abramhindle/CMPUT404-project-socialdistribution/README.md

  postgres=# GRANT postgres TO admin;
  postgres=# GRANT ALL PRIVILEGES ON DATABASE social_distribution_db to admin;
 ```

 **For Linux** following this guide: https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-django-application-on-ubuntu-20-04

-Configure your local PostgreSQL DB for the project as such:
+To configure your local PostgreSQL DB for the project, enter the following steps:

 ```
 source venv/bin/activate
 sudo apt install libpq-dev postgresql                           # Install Postgres